QualiTorque/terraform-provider-torque/docs/resources/environment.md

 ### Optional

-- `automation` (Boolean) Indicates if the environment was launched from automation using integrated pipeline tool, For example: Jenkins, GitHub Actions and GitLal CI.
 - `blueprint_source` (Attributes) Additional details about the blueprint repository to be used.
 By default, this information is taken from the repository already confiured in the space. (see [below for nested schema](#nestedatt--blueprint_source))
 - `collaborators` (Object) Object of collaborators to add to the environment.
 Provide collaborators_emails list of strings representing emails of users in the account or set all_space_users to true to add everyone in the space (see [below for nested schema](#nestedatt--collaborators))
 - `description` (String) The new environment description that will be presented in the Torque following the launch of the environment.
 - `duration` (String) Environment duration time in ISO 8601 format: 'P{days}DT{hours}H{minutes}M{seconds}S]]' For example, P0DT2H3M4S.
 NOTE: Environment request cannot include both 'duration' and 'scheduled_end_time' fields.
 If both are not specified the environment will be always on.
-- `force_destroy` (Boolean) Indicates whether the environment should be force terminated if errors occured during the initial teardown.
+- `force_destroy` (Boolean) Indicates whether the environment should be force terminated if any errors occurred during the initial teardown.
 - `inputs` (Map of String) Dictionary of key-value string pairs that will be used as values for the blueprint inputs.
 In case a value is not provided the input default value will be used.
 If a default value is not set, a validation error will be thrown upon launch.
 For example: { 'region': 'eu-west-1', 'application version': '1.0.8' }
 - `owner_email` (String) The email of the user that should be set as the owner of the new environment. if omitted the current user will be used.
 - `scheduled_end_time` (String) Environment scheduled end time in ISO 8601 format For example, 2021-10-06T08:27:05.215Z.
 NOTE: Environment request cannot include both 'duration' and 'scheduled_end_time' fields.
 If both are not specified the environment will be always on.